Adriaan0108/File-Encryption/README.md

 ![image](https://github.com/IvanPotgieter01/File-Encryption/assets/109952133/dc3aabd1-eb16-4d08-bba0-52b2a5b1ede4)
 The doNotEncrypt variable is declared to ensure that encryption will only take place under the right circumstances (a file is selected and a password is filled in).
-File.
-Exists is used in order to ensure that the file to be encrypted is still located at the location where it was selected under “Browse”.
+File.Exists is used in order to ensure that the file to be encrypted is still located at the location where it was selected under “Browse”.
 String.IsNullOrEmpty is used in order to ensure that the password that the user entered in the textbox is not empty.
 If both of these conditions are met, the EncryptFile() method is executed.

 ![image](https://github.com/IvanPotgieter01/File-Encryption/assets/109952133/92c59f28-7621-4bf5-a726-a33025dda43a)